ned14/pcpp/Readme.md

 and other such malarky.
 There is a special mode to pass through preprocessor logic if any inputs are undefined (instead of treating undefined macros as if 0).

 Processing speed is pretty good.
-We use a mostly non-tokenising parser with a zero copy fast path line processing if no processing is done for some line.
+We use a mostly non-tokenising parser for speed with a zero copy fast path line processing if no processing is done for some line.
 This makes preprocessing large numbers of lines with no macros being expanded in them very low cost as they are basically passed through with no memory allocation done.

+The non-tokenising parser is the main source of departures from the standard and donations of a proper tokenising parser especially for executing `#if` expressions based on http://www.dabeaz.com/ply/ are welcome.
+In practice, in most real world code, you won't notice the departures and if you do, the application of extra brackets to group subexpressions so Python's `eval()` executes right will fix it.

 ## What's working:
 - line continuation operator \